Application Modernization Strategy: The Complete Guide

 Continuous delivery pipeline

 While continuous delivery and continuous deployment are both abbreviated as CD, their practices differ primarily in the manual approval step.
 In a continuous delivery model, after passing CI, the changes are automatically deployed to a staging or production environment.
 However, there might be a final manual approval before production deployment.
-In the case of continuous deployment, there is no human intervention.
+In continuous deployment, there is no human intervention.

 While choosing a CI/CD tool, check out the features like hosting options, interface, support for Docker, plugins, issue tracking and extensibility, horizontal scalability, configuration complexity, security, etc.